Coolapk-Code9527/Rin-Blog/README.md

 20. Rich content metadata with helpful indicators for article freshness, status, and importance
 21. Mobile-optimized UI with compact design and adaptive elements
 22. For more features, please refer to https://xeu.life
+- After publishing/updating an article, the file manager will automatically refresh file reference counts, no manual refresh needed.

 # User Interface
 - **Responsive Navigation**: Adapts seamlessly to different screen sizes with optimized layouts for desktop, tablet, and mobile devices